+(h)

+Ownership of cluster open space.

+Public ownership.
+Cluster open space may be conveyed to the city unless the city commission finds that the size, location, nature and type of development, or fiscal impact (i.e., the cost and maintenance of development or open space) would make public use undesirable or unnecessary.
+Such conveyance shall be by statutory warranty deed free and clear of all liens and encumbrances, and shall take place on or before the recordation of the subdivision plat.
+In some instances, the city commission may authorize the conveyance of the cluster open space by a conservation easement as provided in F.S. § 704.06, when the nature and character of the cluster open space is suitable for such easement.
+Where the cluster subdivision encompasses lands designated for greenways or other forms of public ownership or access under the recreation; conservation, open space and groundwater recharge; and stormwater management elements of the comprehensive plan, the city may require dedication of such areas to the city as specified by subsection 30-187(o).

-- Private ownership.
+Private ownership.
 Where open space is not dedicated to the city or public use, it shall be protected by legal arrangements satisfactory to the city attorney sufficient to assure its maintenance and preservation for the purpose(s) intended.
-Covenants or other legal agreements shall specify, at a minimum, the ownership of the cluster open space, method of maintenance, maintenance of taxes and insurance, compulsory membership and assessment provisions; guarantees that any homeowners' association formed to own and maintain cluster open space will not be dissolved without the consent of the city; and any other provisions deemed necessary by the city attorney to meet the requirements of this section. - (i) Criteria for review of cluster subdivisions.
-A cluster subdivision shall provide for the better utilization of land and for a total environment, which is improved over that which could be achieved under standard regulations.
-The applicant must present evidence that the proposed Cluster better utilizes the land than can be achieved under standard subdivision requirements.
+Covenants or other legal agreements shall specify, at a minimum, the ownership of the cluster open space, method of maintenance, maintenance of taxes and insurance, compulsory membership and assessment provisions; guarantees that any homeowners' association formed to own and maintain cluster open space will not be dissolved without the consent of the city; and any other provisions deemed necessary by the city attorney to meet the requirements of this section.

+Criteria for review of cluster subdivisions.
+A cluster subdivision shall provide for better utilization of land and for a total environment, which is improved over that which could be achieved under standard regulations.
+The applicant must present evidence that the proposed cluster subdivision utilizes the land better than a standard subdivision.
 If the city commission finds that a subdivision will be improved by the reasonable modification of the location, design or configuration of open space, building lots, streets and parking areas, the subdivision will be modified or denied.
-The following criteria shall guide the development review board and city commission City in review of the proposed subdivision and in making any modifications thereof: - (1) Individual lots, buildings, streets and parking areas shall be designed and situated to minimize alteration of the natural site features and topography.
-A minimum of at least 50% of all heritage trees must be protected.
-All native tree species are designated Heritage trees when they reach the size of 20 inches in diameter when measured at 4 1⁄2 feet above ground level.
-Exception are Water Oaks (quercus nigra), Laurel Oaks (quercus hemispherica), Sweetgums (liquidambar styraciflua) and Loblolly Pine (pinus taeda), which become Heritage trees only when they are larger than 30 inches in diameter when measured at 4 1⁄2 feet above ground.
-All lot shall be designed so that heritage trees 20 inches or larger lie fully outside of the building setback lines and buildable area. - (2) Individual lots, buildings and other structures shall be arranged and situated to relate to surrounding properties and to improve the view from, and the view of, buildings, lots and structures. - (3) Individual lots, buildings, streets and parking areas, and any accessory structures and improvements located in the cluster open space, shall be situated to avoid the adverse effects of shadows, noise and traffic on the residents of the site and to minimize the area devoted to motor vehicles.
+The following criteria shall guide the city in review of the proposed subdivision and in making any modifications thereof:

+Individual lots, buildings, streets and parking areas shall be designed and situated to minimize alteration of the natural site features and topography.
+A minimum of 50 percent of all heritage trees must be protected.